bolausson/add-WireGuard-client-via-Unifi-API/README.md

 With the help of some network logging and some LLM support, I was able to instrument the Unifi proxy/network/v2/api to manage the WireGurad clients.

+This script was tested against a Unifi UDM SE running:
+* UnifiOS: 5.0.4
+* Network: 10.0.152

 The script can:
 * list users
 * add users